Pabla007/-60_Days_of_code/README.md

 D[35,60] - Completed [6.36-6.37] In lesson 6 and will implement Cifar-10 solution tomorrow as i was busy in kite flying and pretty tired from it and i have also read one research paper [A deep learning framework for hyperspectral image classification using spatial pyramid pooling] .

 d[36,60] - I have Skipped this day & enjoying kite flying days.
 And My internet was not working so i was not able to post my update yesterday.
+Kite flying aka Makarskranti Day is highly celebrated in Gujarat as a major festival, as a result there is 2 days holiday.
+During this time people enjoy flying kites, meeting family kin and kith alongwith loads of eating specials delicacies.
+I too enjoyed with my family and it was a memorable one.

 d[36,60] - I have successfully implemented Cifar_10_cnn solution with 74% accuracy i will see tomorrow how could i increase it.